Hats-Protocol/hats-anchor-app/apps/frontend/README.md

 The build artifacts will be stored in the `{ROOT_DIR}/dist/` directory, ready to be deployed.
 Build cache for libraries is also stored in `{ROOT_DIR}/tmp/` so they don't need to rebuilt each time without changes.

-## Caveat
+## Deployment

-Building with the libraries requires a change in the app also to actually build the respective app deploy.
+Having multiple apps that are at different stages of deploy we can choose when to build based on changes in the specific app repo.
+If there's no changes in an app it won't be built by the CI/CD process.
+The simplest change is to add (or remove) an extra new line at the end of this file.